Proxy URLs

 The following sequence diagram illustrates the API call flow using a proxy.

-- A user initiates an HTTP request using their browser, which is sent to a proxy server.
+- A seller initiates an HTTP request using their browser, which is sent to a proxy server.

 - The proxy server sends the HTTP request to the Extension and obtains the proxy configuration.